 So is IVR an Automated Payment System?

 IVR is not necessarily an automated payment system, but it can be used as part of one.
 IVR technology allows for automated phone interactions using voice and touch-tone inputs.
 In the context of a payment system, an IVR system can allow customers to make payments through their phone by entering payment information via touch-tone or speaking to the system.
 However, many IVR systems do not have the capability to process payments, which is important to understand and confirm any specific capabilities.
 Fortunately, PayGuard’s award winning technology integrates IVR seamlessly into a payment system making it a round the clock payment channel for any organisation and their customers.

 The Cost of IVR Payment Processing

 A final important point to make is that the cost of IVR payment processing solutions has greatly reduced.
 Whereas before businesses might desire one, they were not affordable.
 Improvements in technology, and increased competition, have driven down the prices.
-To this extent many SME’s are adopting secure IVR payments solutions.
+To this extent many SME’s are adopting secure IVR payment solutions.

 Basic IVR Payment System

-A Basic IVR payment line will typical ask the caller to enter their customer reference number to identify them.
+A Basic IVR phone payment line will typical ask the caller to enter their customer reference number to identify them.
 Next it will ask for the customer to enter the amount being paid.
 Then finally for their sensitive card details or bank information if a direct debit is being set up.